-As a sole trader, balancing your finances can be tricky when things aren’t going well.
+As a sole trader, freelancer or someone trading in your own name, balancing your finances can be tricky when things aren’t going well.
 Sole trader status offers none of the protection of a limited company, which means your personal finances can suffer as a result of a struggling business and managing debt can be stressful and complicated.

 If you are a sole trader who is facing financial difficulty, one potential option to consider is an individual voluntary arrangement (IVA).
 Proceeding in a sole trader IVA with your creditors could make a real difference to you by giving you some much needed breathing space and allowing you to write off debt you cannot afford to pay.